 OFFICERS

 Section 8.1 General.
-The officers of ERCOT shall consist of a President, one or more Vice Presidents, a Secretary, and such officers and assistant officers as the Board may create.
+The Officers of ERCOT shall consist of a President, one or more Vice Presidents, a Secretary, and such Officers and assistant Officers as the Board may create.
 The CEO shall serve as President of ERCOT.
 Any two (2) or more offices may be held by the same person, except the offices of President and Secretary.
 A subcommittee duly designated may perform the functions of any officer and the functions of two or more officers may be performed by a single subcommittee.

 Section 8.2 Tenure.
-The CEO of ERCOT shall be elected and the other officers of ERCOT shall be ratified by the Board at such time and in such manner and for such a term not exceeding one (1) one year, as shall be determined from time to time by the Board.
-Any officer may be re-elected or re-ratified for consecutive terms, without limitation.
-All officers of ERCOT shall hold office until their successors are chosen and qualified or until their earlier resignation or removal.
-Any officer elected or appointed may be removed by the persons authorized to elect or appoint such officer whenever in their judgment the best interests of ERCOT will be served thereby.
+The CEO of ERCOT shall be elected and the other Officers of ERCOT shall be ratified by the Board at such time and in such manner and for such a term not exceeding one (1) one year, as shall be determined from time to time by the Board.
+Any Officer may be re-elected or re-ratified for consecutive terms, without limitation.
+All Officers of ERCOT shall hold office until their successors are chosen and qualified or until their earlier resignation or removal.
+Any Officer elected or appointed may be removed by the persons authorized to elect or appoint such Officer whenever in their judgment the best interests of ERCOT will be served thereby.

 ARTICLE 9